How to Create a Trading Strategy?

 Traders often backtest their strategies using historical data to assess their effectiveness before implementing them in live markets.
 Additionally, strategies may need to be adjusted over time to adapt to changing market conditions.

-Now, you can come to the conclusion that following a strategy is the only way to success in trading, but how do you come up with one?
+Now, you can come to the conclusion that following a strategy is the only way to succeed in trading, but how do you come up with one?

-Now, before I delve into the actual process of coming up with a strategy and making it work in the real market, I want to discuss a few key points about trading and how it works.
+Now, before I delve into the actual process of creating a strategy and making it work in the real market, I want to discuss a few key points about trading and how it works.

 Firstly, trading is like a game where if you gain a penny, someone else loses it, and if you lose a dollar, someone else gains it.

-It’s tough to always be right and make money—only about 1% of traders manage it.
+It’s tough to always be right and make money—only about 1% of traders manage it or even less.
 These successful traders aren’t just regular folks; they’re big banks, hedge funds, or specialized trading firms with lots of resources.

 Since we don’t have their resources, the best we can do is increase the likelihood of winning whenever we trade.
 Even if we lose occasionally, we can still end up making money.
 This is what having a positive expectancy means.

-The first thing we wanna do is to come up with an idea that makes sense, in other words, finding a method to make money with logic.
+The first thing we wanna do is to come up with an idea that makes sense, in other words, find a method to make money with logic.

 So, for that, you need to understand why prices change.
 We have already talked about order books and how prices change in the financial market.
 We know it’s because of the orders that people send to the market that drive the prices.
 It’s the supply and demand between buyers and sellers that make the price move, and this is what some people refer to as price action trading.